stuartpb/meditations/README.md

 Implementers will make mistakes, implementers will need to break compliance.
 You can't just say "it's invalid, throw everything away" when things don't work exactly the way you want (unless you're a serialization format, in which case that signals data corruption).
 Be Pragmatic.
 State what should happen when the spec has to degrade.
 Explain your reasoning.
 Show your work, and *do* let other students copy off your paper (as long as they don't put your name on it).

+### Work With The Implementation

+A spec without an implementation is just a pipe dream - just saying "everybody will agree on everything forever" doesn't fix anything.
+Start working on an implementation, even just a polyfill, as early as possible (making sure to keep that implementation in sync with your proposed spec - a divergent implementation at this stage is going to make things so much worse).

 ## Correctness is Security, Correctness is Speed

 Shortcuts are for tools - literally.
 Don't make it easier to specify something by using a shared, simpler syntax that overrides another meaning that is less likely but still technically possible (especially if it would make that less-likely meaning impossible).
 In specs, as in implementation, [the key to performance is elegance, not battalions of special cases][Conversations: Jon Bentley].